AIT-Lablink/lablink-examples/docs/installation.rst

   #. open the system properties (``WinKey`` + ``Pause`` or go to *Settings* |arrow| *System* |arrow| *About* |arrow| *System Info* |arrow| *Advanced System Settings*)
   #. select the *Advanced* tab, then the *Environment Variables* button
   #. select and edit the ``JAVA_HOME`` variable in the user variables, e.g., adding *C:\\Program Files\\Java\\jdk-13.0.2*.

 .. |arrow| unicode:: U+2192 .. rightwards arrow

 Linux
 ------------------------------------------------------------------
 The examples were tested under Ubuntu 18.04 using JDK 15 and Maven 3.6.0.

-During testing we noticed that there are several incompatibilities between the different Java and Maven versions.
+.. note:: During testing we noticed that there are several incompatibilities between the different Java and Maven versions.
   Therefore, a bit of trial and error might be required to get it running on a different system.

-**Getting the JDK**:
+:Getting the JDK:

 .. code-block:: bash